adugyan/Todoapp/README.md

     - Allow Flask-Migrate to auto-generate a migration script based on the changes
     - Fine-tune the migration scripts
     - Run the migration, aka “upgrade” the database schema by a “version”
+>7/10/2020 Included update functionality
+1. Added checkboxes to the view when new items are added to the list
+2. When a user clicks a checkbox it will send out an update request